Notes on linearly H-closed spaces and od-selection principles: Od-selection properties

 \begin{prop} The following properties are equivalent for regular spaces. \\ (a) Lindel\"of $\&$ linearly H-closed,\\ (b) $\hu{\OO}{\Delta}$,\\ (c) Compact. \end{prop}

 \proof (b) $\rightarrow$ (a) by Lemma \ref{cbhu} and (c) $\rightarrow$ (b) is trivial.
 Since a regular H-closed space is compact, (a) $\rightarrow$ (c) follows again by Lemma \ref{cbhu}. \endproof

-We will show that both (a) $\rightarrow$ (b) and (b) $\rightarrow$ (c) may fail for Hausdorff spaces, that is, we shall exhibit Hausdorff examples of non-compact spaces satisfying $\hu{\OO}{\Delta}$, and Lindel\"of linearly H-closed spaces which do not satisfy $\hu{\OO}{\OO}$.
-H-closed extensions of Hausdorff spaces are well studied (see for instance \cite{PorterWoodsBook}, in particular Proposition 4.5(e)), so it is quite probable that a Lindel\"of example can be found in some corner of the literature.
-But since we found a simple modification of the half disk topology that does the job, we decided to present it here.
+We will show that both (a) $\rightarrow$ (b) and (b) $\rightarrow$ (c) may fail for Hausdorff spaces, that is, we shall exhibit Hausdorff examples of Lindel\"of (linearly) H-closed spaces which do not satisfy $\hu{\OO}{\OO}$, and non-compact spaces satisfying $\hu{\OO}{\Delta}$.
+Recall that a space $Y$ is an {\em extension} of the space $X$ if and only if $Y$ contains a copy of $X$ which is dense in $Y$.
+H-closed extensions of Hausdorff spaces are well studied, see for instance \cite{PorterWoodsBook}.
+The examples we describe below are very similar to the ones given in Chapter 7 of this book.
+They can be seen as modifications of the half disk topology.

 Let $X$ be a space equipped with two topologies $\tau,\rho$.
 Denote by $\wh{X}(\tau,\rho)$ the space whose underlying set is $X\times[0,1]$ topologized as follows.
 The topology on $X\times(0,1]$ is the product topology of $\tau$ and the usual metric topology on $(0,1]$.
 Neighborhoods of $\langle x,0\rangle$ are then defined to be $U\times\{0\}\sqcup V\times (0,a)$ for $U\in\rho$, $V\in\tau$ with $x\in U\cap V$, and $0<a\le 1$.